Is Social Services emerging as the new “SS” of the West?

 - Melissa Rowland, who was arrested in Utah after being reported by medical personnel for her reluctance to submit to an immediate cesarean section.

-- Samantha Burton, who a Florida state court authorized to be forcibly confined because she refused bedrest against her physician’s recommendation.
+- Samantha Burton, a Florida state court authorized to be forcibly confined because she refused bedrest against her physician’s recommendation.
 Once imprisoned at the hospital, she suffered a miscarriage several days later.

 Cases like this will only serve to drive a pregnant woman away from necessary medical care because medical personnel have the power to call in Social Services or the police to take over immediate custody of her unborn child if they don’t like her answers to medical history questions, she refuses a specific course of treatment or attempts alternate treatment than what is recommended.